His Excellency the Honourable Chris Dawson APM was sworn in as the 34th Governor of Western Australia on 15 July 2022.

 It features the British blue ensign with the Union Flag of Great Britain occupying the upper left quarter.
 On the right side, the State Badge of Western Australia, comprising a black swan in a yellow disc, is surmounted by the Crown of Saint Edward.

-The Governor’s Standard is flown above the reception door on the northern side of Government House when the Governor is in residence.
+The Governor’s Standard is flown above the reception door on the northern side of Government House.

 Contact Government House Western Australia